RasaHQ/rasa-custom-printer-component/readme.md

 text_sparse_features: <3x272 sparse matrix of type '<class 'numpy.int64'>'
         with 4 stored elements in COOrdinate format>
 ```

+Note the size of the sparse matrix.
+We keep track of features for three tokens,
+one of which is the `__CLS__` token.

 ### `printer.Printer` with alias `after 2nd cv`